Awealthtech/alx-system_engineering-devops/0x00-shell_basics/README.md

-create a script that creates a directory named my-first-directory in the tmpdirectory
+script that create a directory